robOcity/better_streets/README.md

 * [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) - Adopting the data organization scheme from this standardized approach to data science projects.

 * [CSV to JSON - Online tool to convert your CSV or TSV formatted data to JSON.](https://csvjson.com/csv2json) - Converted FRPP_GLC data set from CSV to JSON.

+* [Hitchhiker's guide to the Python imports](https://alex.dzyoba.com/blog/python-import/) - Concise discussion of Python packaging, how to structure applications and how to run executable packages.

+* [Python Application Layouts: A Reference](https://realpython.com/python-application-layouts/) - How to structure Python applications in simple and more complex applications.